openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/packages.rst

 variable to specify the format:

 #.
 Open the ``local.conf`` file inside your :term:`Build Directory` (e.g.
-   ``poky/build/conf/local.conf``).
+   ``bitbake-builds/build/conf/local.conf``).

 #.
 Select the desired package format as follows::

       PACKAGE_CLASSES ?= "package_packageformat"

-   where packageformat can be "ipk", "rpm",
+   where packageformat can be "ipk", "rpm", or
-   "deb", or "tar" which are the supported package formats.
+   "deb" which are the supported package formats.

    .. note::

-      Because the Yocto Project supports four different package formats, you can set the variable with more than one argument.
+      Because the Yocto Project supports three different package formats, you can set the variable with more than one argument.
 However, the OpenEmbedded build system only uses the first argument when creating an image or Software Development Kit (SDK).